RetroPie/RetroPie-Docs/docs/Manual-Installation.md

 ![4 0beta](https://cloud.githubusercontent.com/assets/10035308/16218285/f06f3ba8-3738-11e6-9ccc-be601172713b.png)

 ## Verify Locale Settings
 Most of the install scripts will attempt to install a variety of packages and libraries that each emulator requires.
-These installations will fail if your system local settings are invalid.
+These installations will fail if your system locale settings are invalid.
 You can easily verify this by executing `locale` command.
 A valid locale will return values set for all options, such as in the example below.

 ```
 LANG=en_US.UTF-8